• Go to app

 Rent your Kimono now and show it to your friends!

-Alternatively, going for a walking tour too can be a good option for a different backdrop.
+Alternatively, going on a walking tour can be a good option for a different backdrop too.
 Your professional photographer will take you to all the prettiest shrines, gardens, and coolest streets so that you can pose up a storm and have fabulous photos to take home (or post on social media) to remember your time in Tokyo.

 Insta-worthy moment: Any manicured garden or carefully restored temple creates the perfect backdrop, and Tokyo is full of them.
-If you or someone you are travelling with is a camera wiz, you can just as quickly hire a kimono in Japan without booking a photography package.
+If you or someone you are traveling with is a camera wiz, you can go straight to renting a Japanese kimono without booking a photography package.

 2. Osaka